-You can create instances that run different database engines in ApsaraDB for MyBase.
-MyBase for MySQL instances grant users more permissions than regular ApsaraDB RDS for MySQL instances.
-This topic provides an overview of ApsaraDB RDS for MySQL and introduces related concepts.
+ApsaraDB for MyBase allows you to have more permissions on MyBase for MySQL instances than the permissions on ApsaraDB RDS for MySQL instances.
+This topic provides an overview of MyBase for MySQL and introduces the related concepts.

 - ApsaraDB for MyBase dedicated clusters: An ApsaraDB for MyBase dedicated cluster consists of multiple hosts, such as ECS instances of the ecs.i2.xlarge instance type and ECS Bare Metal instances.
 You can run instances on these hosts.
 For more information, see What is ApsaraDB for MyBase?